The Lord of Broken Stars

 "Immediately," replied the Cognitor with words expressed directly and verbally.
 "You should be able to find the facility without our guidance, should your sorcerous talents be as potent as we believe."

 The very speech echoed across the Council chamber thrice.
-Mallon found himself lifted out of the chair, and tossed like a ragdoll before a squad of waiting guards in a side passageway.
+Mallon found himself lifted out of the chair and tossed like a rag doll before a squad of waiting guards in a side passageway.
 The sorcerer was unceremoniously forced to his feet.
-The guards fixed their bayonets at his back, forcing him to march forwards like a condemned man.
+The guards fixed their bayonets at his back, forcing him to march forward like a condemned man.
 He trudged down a corridor of corroded steel, which terminated in a series of bulkheads.
 Each section of corridor was partitioned on either end by a heavy metal door, sealed by a metal wheel that turned like a ship's helm.
 The final section of hallway was a dead end, save for a similar opening in the floor.
 The soldiers sealed the door behind him, and opened the hatch to the atmosphere outside.
-Well aware of what he was expecting, Mallon cast a protective shield around himself and jumped into the veil of noxious clouds below.
+Well aware of what he would face, Mallon cast a protective shield around himself and jumped into the veil of noxious clouds below.

 The Surface of Tsanas

 Mallon's protective sorceries had allowed him to survive environments from the inside of a star to the depths of space.
 Surviving naked in the atmosphere of Tsanas was nevertheless a test of his abilities.
-Unlike the other worlds, Tsanas was closest to the sun and bore the thickest atmosphere.
-The pressure increased with depth, rivalling the deepest oceans of Iplath.
+Of the Four Worlds, Tsanas was closest to the sun and had the thickest atmosphere.
+Its pressure increased with depth, rivaling the deepest oceans of Iplath.
 Before he began his descent, Mallon hovered below the sealed city of Tekron.

 Emerging from a caustic cloud, the city's spherical hull was the white of a sun-bleached ossuary.
 Yellow, sulfuric mists wreathed around its body, smothering stray beams of sunlight.
 The perpetual haze bore the colors of an autumnal twilight.
-The wispy, sallow clouds wafted through the atmospheric like molten gold.
-The city drifted and floated idyllically in the skies, like toadstool emerging from the ground.
-He saw something fall away from the bottom, a small, spherical craft made of the same material as the city.
+The wispy, sallow clouds wafted through the atmosphere like molten gold.
+The city drifted and floated idyllically in the skies, like a toadstool emerging from the ground.
+He saw something fall away from the bottom: a small, spherical craft made of the same material as the city.
 Only a sulfuric stench reminiscent of garbage sizzling in the hot sun marred the serene beauty.
-Seeing the city drift behind a cloudbank, the sorcerer descended towards the surface.
+Seeing the city drift behind a cloudbank, the sorcerer descended toward the surface.

-Even blinded by the opaque sulfuric atmosphere and its awful aroma, Mallon easily detected where the site was.
+Even blinded by the opaque sulfuric atmosphere and its awful aroma, Mallon easily detected where the site was located.
 Cognitor Bellum's constructions had a peculiar magical aura and tangibility to them, which reminded him of slimy, glistening oils upon a well-lubricated machine.
-He felt as though if he would probe the mechanisms, he would risk either damaging the machine or himself.
-While his younger self would easily have sneered at his attempt to ingratiate himself to Bellum, he was grateful for the break in ennui that the task provided.
+He worried that if he probed the mechanisms, he would risk either damaging the machine or hurting himself.
+Although his younger self would easily have sneered at his attempt to ingratiate himself to Bellum, Mallon was grateful for the break in ennui that the task provided.

 Mallon had recalled the empty chair on the Council, marked with the eclipse sigil of sunken Otar.
 The Many-Spired City was the first of Tsanasian air-cities, which eventually rose in rebellion against the Cognitor.
-After it had been consigned to oblivion beneath the clouds, its rebellion had been the last.
+Its rebellion was the last.
+After its defeat, Otar was consigned to exist in oblivion beneath the clouds.
 Even in death, the remains of the city were plundered for raw materials, like the macabre robberies of a necromancer.
-He wondered if the impact had exposed or created the crystals that were being mind, or if they were some component of the fallen city that had been exposed by two centuries of exposure to the corrosive elements.
-All that remained of the city's famed spires were mounted with artificial lights of the same design as Tekron, as they were recent additions to Otar's corpse.
+He wondered if the impact had exposed or created the crystals that were being mined, or if they were some component of the fallen city that had been revealed by two centuries of exposure to the atmosphere's corrosive elements.
+All that remained of the city's famed spires were mounted with artificial lights of the same design as Tekron, recent additions to Otar's corpse.

 Mallon landed with a feline grace atop a spire in the midst of the complex.
 He beheld the ravaged hellscape that surrounded him in all directions.
 Lightning storms raked the distant sky as thunder rolled across the shattered necropolis.
-Storm-ravaged cliffs jutted out behind mounds of broken debris, leaving only the towers that would identify the ruins as once-proud Otar.
-Crumbled walls resembling timeworn stele were the sole remnants of the city's once rebellious inhabitants.
-Caustic substances upwelled into once-bustling streets, drowning ruins that had once held bazaars and performers.
+Storm-ravaged cliffs jutted out behind mounds of broken debris, leaving only the towers that would identify the ruins as the once proud Otar.
+Crumbled walls resembling timeworn stele were the sole remnants of the city's once-rebellious inhabitants.
+Caustic substances upwelled into once bustling streets, drowning ruins that had once held bazaars and performers.
 The urban charnel around him reminded him of the actions of Tsanas' overlord.

-Of the main atrocities Mallon had been a party to, he recalled Bellum was an often unwilling participant in them.
-A cold logic dictated every decision he made, no matter how petty or vindictive an action seemed.
-His old moniker, the Dominator, stemmed from his mastery of mentallic magic.
+Of the main atrocities to which Mallon had been a party, he recalled Bellum was an often-unwilling participant in them.
+A cold logic dictated every decision he made, no matter how petty or vindictive the action seemed.
+His old moniker, the Dominator, stemmed from his mastery of mental magic.
 He had compelled unwilling lovers to slit the throats of their partners, ensorcelled soldiers to march into certain death, and turned brother against brother in murderous rage.
 Sinking Otar had been the largest atrocity in number of deaths by the Cognitor, but it paled in comparison to the abominable actions that others had taken to secure their own sorcerous supremacy.
-Ruminating amongst the sunken city's cadaver, he could almost feel the malign urges that brought about the decision curdle in the atmosphere around him.
+Ruminating among the sunken city's cadaver, he could almost feel the malign urges that brought about the decision curdling in the atmosphere around him.

 The Second Doom of Otar

 Mallon saw moving figures emerge from a nearby mineshaft.
 He descended under an invisibility spell to take cover near a ruin.
-He hid behind a ruined wall, taking cover below the empty alcove that once held a window.
-What he first thought were men were instead bulbous, gargantuan parodies of the hominid form.
-They possessed bilateral symmetry with two arms, two legs, and a single head.
+He hid behind a what had been a wall, crouching below the empty alcove that once held a window.
+What he first thought were men were instead a squad of bulbous, gargantuan parodies of the hominid form.
+They each possessed bilateral symmetry with two arms, two legs, and a single head.
 They possessed no faces, eyes, ears, or any of the other anticipated organs of sense.
-Their limbs terminated not in single tendrils comprising the same molten quartz as used in the rest of their bodies.
+Their limbs terminated in tendrils comprising the same molten quartz as used in the rest of their bodies.
 They clutched a peculiar array of manual tools and apparatuses the mage had not seen before, but assumed were related to excavation.

 While Mallon drew the mental image of Cort as a sandy-haired youth in a Mindguard uniform too baggy for his stature, he recalled he had not physically seen the youth in any form until now.

-"How many of these rough constructs are there?"
+"How many of these rogue constructs are there?"
 Mallon asked, ignoring the pretense of formalities.
 "And how long since they've broken free?
 I just saw a dozen patrolling around."